danielrcollins1/OED-Expanded/npcs.md

 **Procuring Rumors**: Characters can "buy" rumors at character creation or throughout gameplay.
 The cost is 1d6x10 sp, which represents buying drinks for locals, bribing guards, and buying odds and ends from traveling merchants.

-**Generating Rumors**: Rumor can be generated with a series of d6 rolls as shown below.
+**Generating Rumors**: Rumors can be generated with a series of d6 rolls as shown below.

 *Veracity*: 1-2 = True, 3-4 = Mostly True, 5 = Mostly False, 6 = False